Introduction

 page ->>+ userServiceClient: SignInAsync(signInPayload)

-note over page,userServiceClient: Resolve IUserService from DI<br/> and call it's `SignInAsync` method.
+note over page,userServiceClient: Resolve IUserService <br/> from your DI container<br/> and call it's `SignInAsync` method.

 userServiceClient ->>+ userServiceServer: HTTP request to Sign-In endpoint